Trey Songz: 2020–present: Back Home and upcoming ninth studio album

-On April 29, 2020, Trey Songz released "Back Home" featuring Summer Walker.
+On April 29, 2020, Songz released "Back Home" featuring Summer Walker.
 The song was produced by Hitmaka and samples Rose Royce's "I'm Going Down".
 On June 5, in response to the uprising following the murders of George Floyd and Breonna Taylor, Songz released "2020 Riots: How Many Times".
 He also released an accompanying video.
 On August 14, Songz released the second single "Circles", which was produced by his longtime collaborator Troy Taylor.
 The official video was directed by Mahaneela and is said to have been inspired by Black love.
 Songz' eighth album, Back Home, was released on October 9, 2020.

+In 2025, Songz released seven singles, in advance of his upcoming ninth studio album, whose release date has yet to be announced.